Today, the search for alien life is limited only by the technological capabilities of mankind. On

 Underwater research

-Benefit in the study of alien life bringnot only the Antarctic subglacial lakes, but also the glacial reservoirs of Chile.
-In the Andes, on the lakes of Laguna Negra and Lo Encasado, scientists are testing microorganism detection devices.
-In the Andean waters there are few nutrients, and the sun penetrates water through ultraviolet rays.
-These lakes are real cemeteries, because traces of once-living microorganisms settle on the bottom as biomolecules.
-A recent study published in the journal Astrobiology tells how micro-stations will help detect bacteria on Mars or Titan.
+Benefits in the study of alien lifenot only Antarctic subglacial lakes, but also glacial reservoirs of Chile.
+In the Andes, on the lakes Laguna Negra and Lo Encasado, scientists are testing devices for detecting microorganisms.
+Andean waters have few nutrients, and the sun penetrates the water bodies with ultraviolet rays.
+These lakes are real cemeteries, because traces of once living microorganisms settle at the bottom as biomolecules.
+A recent study published in the journal Astrobiology reveals how microfossils could help detect bacteria on Mars or Titan.

 High mountain lakes of the Andes carry researchers tothe past of Mars, where it is believed that lakes with liquid water were subjected to the same exposure to UV radiation.
 So, Martian bacteria could adapt to the rays just like Chilean microorganisms.

-To obtain biomolecules use LDChip -450-biosensor chip detecting proteins or DNA of ancient or modern life.
-This is the main part of the device Signs of Life Detector (SOLID), collecting up to 2 g of soil and ice.
-They are examined for biomaterials.
-The tool is convenient because you can decipher the results in the field.
+To obtain biomolecules, LDChip is used -a biosensor chip with 450 antibodies that detects proteins or DNA from ancient or modern life.
+This is the main part of the Signs of Life Detector (SOLID) device, which collects up to 2 g of soil and ice.
+They are being examined for biomaterials.
+The tool is convenient because the results can be deciphered in the field.

-In the sediments from the bottom, sulfate-reducing bacteria, archaeans that form methane, and exopolymer substances, products of gamma proteobacteria, were found.
+In sediments from the bottom, sulfate-reducing bacteria, methane-producing archaea, and exopolymer substances—products of gammaproteobacteria—were found.

-Professor Don Cowan, Microbial Researcherecology from the University of Pretoria in South Africa, said: "All research results can help identify the same elements in astrobiological samples from Mars, which will be evidence of alien life."
-The wider the biomarker library becomes, the higher the accuracy of alien specimen research.
-The universal results are determined: how bacteria are stored, how they react to radiation and the environment.
-New information is used to improve tests that discover life.
+Professor Don Cowan, microbial researcherin ecology from the University of Pretoria in South Africa, says: “All of the research results could help identify the same elements in astrobiological samples from Mars, which would provide evidence of alien life.”
+The wider the library of biomarkers becomes, the higher the accuracy of studies of alien samples.
+Universal results are determined: how bacteria are preserved, how they react to radiation and the environment.
+The new information is being used to improve tests that detect life.